 —Clinton Macomb Public Library, Macomb Township, MI

 As part of the Michigan Quilt Project, Michigan State University Museum,with the help of quilters from all over the state, developed sets of quilt blocks to celebrate quilting in Michigan and to educate the public about quilting traditions.
 They are designed for hands-on learning or display in libraries, small museums, community centers, schools and other institutions.
 Each set of blocks is packaged in a small-size trunk, and includes the following:

-1) Approximately 30 oversized quilt blocks ready for hanging (number varies) with accompanying object labels.
+1) 30 oversized quilt blocks ready for hanging with accompanying object labels.
 The blocks include ones related to Michigan history and its cultural and natural resources.

-4) A sheet on how to care for and display your quilt in your home
+4) Instructions on how to care for and display your quilt in your home.

-5) A set of Michigan Quilt Project inventory forms
+5) A sample Michigan Quilt Project inventory form.

 fee (8-week period):

 ||Running feet required:

 ||Lockable, limited access display area; fire protection according to local ordinances